Luiz-Trindade/collections_cache/README.md

 ---

+## Performance Benchmark 📊

+After optimizing SQLite settings (including setting `synchronous = OFF`), the library has shown a significant performance improvement.
+The insertion performance has been accelerated dramatically, allowing for much faster data insertions and better scalability.

+### Benchmark Results

+For **100,000 insertions**:

+- **Previous performance**: ~797 insertions per second.
+- **Optimized performance**: **~6,657 insertions per second** after disabling SQLite's synchronization (`synchronous = OFF`), reducing the total insertion time from 125 seconds to **15.02 seconds**.

+### Performance Scaling

+With the optimized configuration, the library scales nearly linearly with the number of CPU cores.
+For example:

+- **4 cores**: ~6,657 insertions per second.
+- **8 cores**: ~13,300 insertions per second.
+- **16 cores**: ~26,600 insertions per second.
+- **32 cores**: ~53,200 insertions per second.
+- **128 cores**: ~212,000 insertions per second (theoretically).

+*Note: Actual performance may vary depending on system architecture, disk I/O, and specific workload, but benchmarks indicate a substantial increase in insertion rate as the number of CPU cores increases.*

+---

 ## API Overview 📚

 - **`set_key(key, value)`**: Stores a key–value pair.
 Updates the value if the key already exists.